techidaily/site-ai-vdieo-software/source/_posts/2024-approved-best-apps-for-making-reaction-video.md

 ### 6\.
 Online Converter

-Create animated GIFs from movies and photos using this[free online tool](https://www.onlineconverter.com/video-to-gif).
+Create animated GIFs from movies and photos using this [free online tool](https://www.onlineconverter.com/video-to-gif).
 It can convert photos to GIFs in addition to being a video converter.
 It can play a variety of video and picture formats, including mp4, .m4b,.m4v, and.mkv.
 The converter, however, does not handle picture files that are protected and/or encrypted.

 ![online-converter](https://images.wondershare.com/filmora/article-images/2022/06/online-converter.jpg)